rancher/terraform-provider-rancher2/README.md

 Branching the Provider
 ---------------------------

+This provider is branched in correlation with minor versions of Rancher: 2.8, 2.9, etc.
-The provider is branched into three release lines with major version alignment with Rancher 2.6, 2.7, and 2.8.
-The `release/v2` branch with 2.0.0+ is aligned with Rancher 2.6, the `release/v3` branch with 3.0.0+ is aligned with Rancher 2.7, and the `master` branch with 4.0.0+ is aligned with Rancher 2.8.
+The `release/v3` branch with 3.0.0+ is aligned with Rancher 2.7, the `release/v4` branch with 4.0.0+ is aligned with Rancher 2.8, and the `master` branch with 5.0.0+ is aligned with Rancher 2.9.
 The lifecycle of each major provider version is aligned with the lifecycle of each Rancher minor version.
-For example, provider versions 4.0.x which are aligned with Rancher 2.8.x will only be actively maintained until the EOM for Rancher 2.8.x and supported until EOL for Rancher 2.8.x.
+For example, provider versions 4.x are aligned with Rancher 2.8.x will only be actively maintained until the EOM for Rancher 2.8.x and supported until EOL for Rancher 2.8.x.

 See the [Rancher support matrix](https://www.suse.com/lifecycle/#rancher) for details.

-Aligning major provider releases with minor Rancher releases means,
+Aligning major provider releases with minor Rancher releases means:

 * We can follow semver
 * We can cut patch/minor versions on an as-needed basis to fix bugs or add new resources
 * We have 'out of band' flexibility and are only tied to releasing a new version of the provider when we get a new 2.x Rancher minor version.

 See the [compatibility matrix](docs/compatibility-matrix.md) for details.

 If you are using Terraform to provision clusters on instances of Rancher 2.7 and 2.8, you must have a separate configuration in a separate dir for each provider.
 Otherwise, Terraform will overwrite the `.tfstate` file every time you switch versions.

 Releasing the Provider
 ---------------------------